 Earn Credits While You Learn

 You deserve full credit for the time and effort that you commit to your professional development.
-With Family Medicine Board Review, you can earn up to 338 AAFP Prescribed credits with easy reporting by date that lets you keep track of what you’ve earned.
-PAs (physician assistants) can earn up to 20.00 AAPA Category 1 Self-Assessment CME credits toward certification maintenance.
+With Family Medicine Board Review, you can earn AAFP Prescribed credits with easy reporting by date that lets you keep track of what you’ve earned.
+PAs (physician assistants) can earn AAPA Category 1 Self-Assessment CME credits toward certification maintenance.

 Get the Feedback You Need to Continuously Improve